stellarshenson/jupyterlab_terraform_file_type_extension/README.md

 A JupyterLab extension providing comprehensive Terraform/HCL support with syntax highlighting and custom file type recognition.

-Because apparently we needed yet another way to stare at infrastructure-as-code instead of actually deploying it.

 ![Terraform Extension Screenshot](.resources/screenshot.png)

 ## Features